 Storage

-You can freeze the baked macaron shells before adding the buttercream for up to 3 months.
+You can freeze baked macaron shells before adding the buttercream for up to 3 months.

 Linked Recipes